ArnaoutLab/diversity/README.md

 Note: we include an index with the species names here for illustration, but in general, an index is not required for the counts (or similarity matrix).

-Next we create a `Metacommunity` object from the counts table.
+Next we create a `Metacommunity` object by passing it the counts table.

 ```python
 metacommunity = Metacommunity(counts)